 - If a recent stroke, head injury, or other medical problem is affecting one's cognitive abilities.

 - One's ability to continue employment, manage finances, complete important legal activities, and/or other instrumental activities of daily living (IADLs).

 - How to assist individuals and families with long-term planning when memory problems are significant.

 - How other professionals and agencies can offer appropriate services and assist in developing a care plan.

 The two types of cognitive assessments offered:

-- Memory Clinic: This is a 45-60 minute brief evaluation of cognitive functioning.
+- Memory Clinic: This is a 45- to 60-minute brief evaluation of cognitive functioning.
 From this evaluation, clients can find out if their cognitive abilities seem normal for their age, if clear impairment is present, or if further evaluation is needed.
-The Memory Screens can be useful for establishing a baseline and used for comparisons with follow-up screens or other evaluations.
+The memory screens can be useful for establishing a baseline to compare with follow-up screens or other evaluations.
 Less information is provided on what might be causing any problems that are found.
 A two-page written summary of the results is provided to the client and reviewed with a licensed psychologist and student clinician shortly after testing is completed.
 Clients pay on a sliding fee scale, with fees ranging from $5 to $150 depending on income level.
 Memory Clinic flyer (pdf)

 Aging Families and Caregiver Program

 Aging Families and Caregiver Program at the Aging Center offers services that assist family and friends of older adults who are experiencing difficulties.
 Often friends and family members become aware of changes in the circumstances or behavior of an older person and are not sure what to do.
 Counselors at the Aging Center are available to assist with:

 - Elderly person's safety & functioning